Music of Trinidad and Tobago: History

 The Cedula of Population of 1783 laid the foundation and growth of the population of Trinidad.
 The island's Spanish possessors contributed little towards advancements, with El Dorado the focus; Trinidad's geographical location made it the center of that focus.
 Following the Cedula, French planters (accompanied by their slaves, free coloreds and mulattos) from the French Antilles of Martinique, Grenada, Guadeloupe and Dominica migrated to the Trinidad.
-This exodus was encouraged due to the French Revolution.
+This exodus was encouraged due to the English takeovers of certain islands and the French Revolution.
 The Spanish also gave many incentives to lure settlers to the island, including exemption from taxes for 10 years and land grants in accordance to the terms set out in the Cedula.
 These new immigrants established local communities of Blanchisseuse, Champs Fleurs, Paramin, Cascade, Carenage and Laventille.
 Trinidad's population jumped from less than 1,400 in 1777, to over 15,000 by the end of 1789.
 In 1797, Trinidad became a British crown colony, with a French-speaking population.

 Carnival had arrived with the French.
 Indentured laborers and slaves, who could not take part in Carnival, formed their own, parallel celebration, canboulay, which became the precursor for the Trinidad & Tobago Carnival, and has played an important role in the development of Trinidad's culture.
+Kaiso music is said to have been created by the first “Maît Kaiso” called Gros Jean.

 Official and elite unease over carnival revelry (which was considered violent and unruly) grew during the next few decades, and in 1883 drumming was banned in an attempt to clean up Carnival.
 This injunction came after a serious disturbance during the 1881 Carnival, known as the Canboulay Riots.
 Canboulays were processions during carnival that commemorated the harvesting of burnt cane fields during slavery, a process so labor-intensive that it had often involved forced marches of slaves from neighboring plantations to more efficiently harvest the cane (once the field is burned, the cane requires immediate harvesting, or it spoils).
 These canboulay processions were popular, and often incorporated kalenda.
 The government's attempt to ban the processions in 1881 resulted in open riots between Afro-Creole revelers and police, a turn of events that, not surprisingly, caused deep resentment within Trinidadian society toward the government's use of power.
 The open resistance of Afro-Creole revelers, of course, redoubled concerns among government officials over this potential threat to public order and led to an alternative strategy—the banning of drumming—in 1883.
 To make sure that the point got across, stick-fighting itself was banned in 1884.
 An ingenious substitute for the drums and sticks, called tamboo bamboo, was introduced in the 1890s.